 - Perfect for a clean or custom installation: You can create an ISO image that includes essential software and drivers, eliminating the need for manual installations during clean installs.

-- Create an ISO file for backup and recovery: You can also create an ISO image as a backup for your current Windows setup.
+- System backup and disaster recovery: You can also create an ISO image as a backup for your current Windows setup.
 If anything goes wrong with your original installation, you can utilize this ISO to restore your system to its precise state before any problems occurred.

 - Suitable for large-scale deployments: You can use the ISO to replicate your configured system—software, updates, drivers, and settings—on other computers, saving installation time.
 It ensures a consistent and efficient deployment across the network.